alidasdan/hypergraph-partitioning-algorithms/README.md

 hypergraph-partitioning-algorithms
 ==================================

+This package contains the multi-way hypergraph partitioning
-Multi-way hypergraph partitioning algorithms: FMS (Fiduccia-Mattheyses-Sanchis), PLM (Partitioning by Locked Moves), PFM (Partitioning by Free Moves), SA (Simulated Annealing), RSA (Simulated Annealing with ratio cut model)
+algorithms: FMS (Fiduccia-Mattheyses-Sanchis), PLM (Partitioning by Locked Moves), PFM (Partitioning by Free Moves), SA (Simulated Annealing), and RSA (Simulated Annealing with ratio cut model), as detailed in [DaAy97].

+TODO: SA and RSA will be added soon.

 ## THE HYPERGRAPH PARTITIONING PROBLEM